Bias Incident Response Team

 - General incident of bias - To report an incident in which you are unsure of persons involved or whether it meets the standard of bias, but you are seeking resources or want to make the university aware

-If you have any questions about a situation or how to report, please contact the Dean of Students Office at 512-448-8408.
+If you have any questions about a situation or how to report, please contact the Office of Equity and Employee Relations at 512-448-8540.

 Dr. Melissa Esqueda